-NATIONAL ASSESSMENT PROGRAM LITERACY AND NUMERACY (NAPLAN) TESTING DATA
+NATIONAL ASSESSMENT PROGRAM LITERACY AND NUMERACY NAPLAN TESTING DATA

 NAPLAN assessment is administered by the Victorian Curriculum Assessment Authority (VCAA) for students across Victoria in Years 3, 5, 7 and 9 to provide a measure of student numeracy and literacy skills.
-In 2019 we had the following percentages of our students AT OR ABOVE the national benchmarks.
+Due to COVID-19 the NAPLAN Assessments were cancelled by the VCAA.
+Please see below our 2019 percentages of our students AT OR ABOVE the national benchmarks.
 National benchmarks have been supplied to the School in the areas of Reading, Writing, Spelling, Grammar and Punctuation and Numeracy.